Judiesharlet/simple_shell/README.md

 If an executable cannot be found, print an error message and display the prompt again.
 Handle errors.
-You have to handle the “end of file” condition (Ctrl+D) You don’t have to:
+You have to handle the “end of file” condition (Ctrl+D)

+You don’t have to:

-use the PATH
+use the PATH,

-implement built-ins
+implement built-ins,

-handle special characters : ", ', `, \, *, &, #
+handle special characters : ", ', `, \, *, &, #,

-be able to move the cursor
+be able to move the cursor,

-handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it…
+handle commands with arguments,

+execve will be the core part of your Shell, don’t forget to pass the environ to it…

 2. Handle command lines with arguments